ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 * End of Term Assessment, or Supervisor report, or [Verification of Clinical Experience proforma](https://www.acrrm.org.au/docs/default-source/all-files/verification-of-clinical-experience-proformaec6a3019286b473baada4b19cd4d341a.pdf?sfvrsn=7eedd769_2)
   (if reports do not include dates and location this must be provided separately)
 * Complete Anaesthetics component of Procedural Skills Logbook
-* Log 50 procedures selected from the Anaesthetic component in the Procedural Skills Logbook
+* Log 50 procedures selected from the Anaesthetic component in the Procedural Skills Logbook in the Case Log Proforma.

 *\*PIERCE A Queensland Rural Generalist Program, Prevocational Integrated Extended Rural Clinical Experience.
 May cover anaesthetics, paediatrics and obstetrics providing enough cases are seen.*